 Millions of Americans are working harder than ever yet feel constantly one setback away from crisis.
 Layoffs, illness, rising prices, or a missed paycheck can quickly spiral into long-term instability.
-This insecurity is not the result of individual failure—it is the product of deep structural changes in how the economy creates, rewards, and protects work.
+This insecurity is not the result of individual failure, but the product of deep structural changes in how the economy creates, rewards, and protects work.

 At the core of today’s economic insecurity are three powerful forces: outsourcing, automation, and artificial intelligence.
 Over decades, jobs that once provided stable wages and predictable careers were moved overseas, replaced by machines, or reorganized around technology that reduced labor demand.
 Each shift increased efficiency and profits, but also weakened the link between work and security for millions of workers.

-As these forces accelerated, the systems that once absorbed disruption—strong labor standards, employer-provided benefits, predictable career ladders, and public safeguards—failed to adapt.
+As these forces accelerated, the systems that once absorbed disruption: strong labor standards, employer-provided benefits, predictable career ladders, and public safeguards failed to adapt.
 Risk was shifted away from firms and onto individuals and families.
-The result is an economy where employment is more fragile, wages are less reliable, and economic shocks are more frequent and harder to recover from.
+The result is an economy where employment is more fragile, wages are less reliable, and economic shocks are both more frequent and harder to recover from.

 Understanding economic insecurity means understanding these underlying drivers.